zompi2/UE4EasyLocalizationTool/README.md

-# Easy Localization Tool for Unreal Engine 4
+# Easy Localization Tool for Unreal Engine

-This plugin introduces a way simplier method of localizing game made in Unreal Engine 4.
+This plugin introduces a way simplier method of localizing game made in Unreal Engine.

 It simply allow to import CSV file with localization.

+The plugin has been tested on the Engine's versions: 4.27.2 and 5.2.0.

 # Contact